30 Health Mistakes You Don't Know You Are Making

 Mouth breathing — common for people with allergies — isn't as innocent as you would think.
 "Mouth breathing is conducive to disease," says Maggie Berghoff, MSN, FNP-C, a functional nurse practitioner.

-The Remedy Rx: Breathe through your nose.
+The Rx: Breathe through your nose.
 If you notice you're mouth breathing because of allergies, talk to your health care practitioner about possible remedies.
 "Breathing through your nose will help to eliminate symptoms, increase essential nutrients in the body and even keep your gut lining healthier," says Berghoff.

 You're Not Brushing Or Flossing Your Teeth Enough

 Many people make brushing and flossing a daily ritual.
 But according to dentist Jeffrey Sulitzer, DMD, chief clinical officer for SmileDirectClub, they aren't doing it enough.
 "Skimping on — or skipping — brushing your teeth and flossing two to three times a day can have a long-term negative impact on health," he says.
 "While most people know that brushing and flossing can keep your teeth clean, they don't know that brushing at least three times a day and flossing once a day can reduce chronic inflammation of the gums and supporting tooth structures."
 He points to 15 years of studies that show reducing the chronic inflammation of gum disease with good oral hygiene can positively affect diabetes, heart conditions and overall health.

 The Rx:Sulitzer recommends a regular brushing and flossing routine, as well as twice-yearly trips to the dentist.
 "It can do so much for your overall health and well-being," he says.